Karagiozis: The puppets

 All the figures that represent the characters of the shows are two dimensional and designed always in profile.
 They were traditionally made from camel skin, carved to allow light through the image, creating details, but are today most often made of cardboard.
 Traditional puppets gave off black shadows against the white screen, but some more recent puppets have holes covered with colored silk or plastic gel materials to create colored shadows.
 The torso, waist, feet and sometimes the limbs, were separate pieces that were joined together with pins.
 Most figures were composed of two parts (torso and legs) with only one joint to the waist.
-Two characters, the Jew and Morfonios had joints in the neck, and had a flexible head.
+Two characters, Solomon and Morfonios had joints in the neck, and had a flexible head.

 They were moved with a stick attached to their 'back', except in the case of the figure of Karagiozis, Stavrakas and a few other characters whose arms or other limbs required separate movement.
 The 'scene' was a vertical white parapet, usually a cloth, called mperntes (from Turk. 'perde', curtain).
 Between the figures and the player (who was invisible), were candles or lamps that shed light to the figures and made their silhouettes and colours visible to the audience through the cloth.

 Modern incarnations

 Conrad, also known as Karaghiosis, the protagonist of Roger Zelazny's ...And Call Me Conrad (also known as This Immortal), which won the 1966 Hugo Award for Best Novel, is partially inspired by this character.

 In Greek daily speech, the name Karagiozis is also used as an insult more or less like clown.
-Puppeteers complain about this, saying that while Karagiozis can be violent, mischievous, a liar and an anti-hero, he is also good-natured and faithful, so his name should not be used as an insult.
+Puppeteers complain about this, saying that while Karagiozis can be violent, mischievous, a liar, and an anti-hero, he is also good-natured and faithful, so his name should not be used as an insult.

 During the 1980s, Greek Television had Karagiozis shows on a weekly basis.
 These shows had more modern and educational themes, like for example Karagiozis living some myths of Greek mythology or visiting the moon and other planets.
 Some of these episodes were either live with an audience, or filmed especially for the TV show and contained scenes that required editing or special effects.

 There have been several recent attempts to make Karagiozis incarnations in comic books.
 Since the 2000s, Karagiozis is not so popular as a choice of recreation for young kids and the number of puppeteers has diminished, but remains a significant and well known folkloric figure.
 Today, he is performed mostly in folk feasts or festivals and on national Greek television.
 There are also occasional tours in the Greek diaspora.